 Call for volunteers: Crisis Text Line

-For three decades, young people have been reaching out to Kids Help Phone for the support they need.
+For over three decades, young people have been reaching out to Kids Help Phone for the support they need.

-In 2018, in partnership with Crisis Text Line, Kids Help Phone launched the first ever 24/7, free, nationwide texting service.
-Through Crisis Text Line powered by Kids Help Phone, young people can chat confidentially with trained, volunteer Crisis Responders.
+In 2018, in partnership with Crisis Text Line, Kids Help Phone launched the first 24/7, free, nationwide texting service.
+Through Crisis Text Line powered by Kids Help Phone, young people can chat confidentially with trained, volunteer crisis responders.